rpaquia/Machine-Learning-Project/README.md

 - **Ensemble Methods**: Considering ensemble techniques, such as bagging or boosting, to improve model stability and accuracy.
 These methods can aggregate predictions from multiple models to reduce variance and bias.

 - **Exploration of Alternative Models**: As previously mentioned, we plan to explore Polynomial Regression and Decision Tree Classifier models.
 These alternatives could offer new perspectives and methodologies for addressing the dataset's challenges, potentially overcoming limitations observed in the neural network model.

+**Model 3 Improvement Suggestion**

+- **Increase Cross-Validation Folds:** Increasing the number of folds in cross-validation can lead to a more reliable estimate of model performance.
+By using more folds, each instance in the dataset gets to be in the test set exactly once and in the training set K−1 times (where K is the number of folds), providing a more comprehensive evaluation of the model's performance across different subsets of the data.

+- **Expand the Parameter Grid:** Extending the range or adding new parameters to the param_grid can potentially lead to finding a better model.

+- **Implement Randomized Search:** Instead of using GridSearchCV, we can use RandomizedSearchCV which samples a given number of candidates from the parameter space with a specified distribution.
+This approach can be more efficient than Grid Search and provide a good approximation of the best parameters with significantly less computational time.

+- **Feature Engineering and Selection:** We could create new features from existing ones through domain knowledge and select the most relevant features in the data.
+By doing so, we can implement feature importance scores for feature selection which can lead to a more effective and efficient model.

 ## Contributors